+Oak Valley College is a private nonprofit college.
 You have the right to privacy of certain information.
 Oak Valley College maintains permanent records of student information.
 The following is considered public information and may be released or published without the student's consent: student name, date, and place of birth; major field of study; dates of attendance; degrees, honors, and awards received; most recent educational institution attended; campus address and telephone number and student assigned email address; home address and telephone number; cell phone number; participation in special academic, athletic, and recognized activities and programs, and class level.

-Documents regarding Oak Valley's approval and accreditation may be requested by emailing info@oakvalleycollege.org.
+Documents regarding Oak Valley's approval and accreditation may be requested by emailing info@oakvalley.edu.